barton-willis/gamma_product_simp/README.md

 The function `gamma_simp` matches subexpressions of the input to various gamma function identities.
 The function `gamma_simp` does not explicitly use Maxima's pattern matcher.

+The function `factorial_simp` converts all factorials to gamma form.
+It then dispatches `gamma_simp` and converts back to factorial form.
+Any gamma functions in the input are protected from participating in the gamma function simplification process.

 ## Identities

+The function `gamma_simp` matches subexpressions of the input to the left hand side of each of the following identities and replaces them by the right side:

 $$
 \dfrac{\Gamma\left(z+1\right)}{z} = \Gamma\left(z\right), \quad z \in \mathbf{C_\neq 0}